s9y/s9y.github.io/docs/users/using/using-plugins.md

 ### Quicksearch

 Shows a small form field where a user can insert search words and then gets a list of matching entries you made.

-MySQL users please note that this plugin requires MySQL version 3.23.23 or later.
+#### MySQL Stopwords

+The Serendipity search function uses the SQL fulltext search capability.
+In MySQL, this capability includes "stopwords".
+Basically, searching for any of the stopwords would return (almost) all the entries, so MySQL ignores those words for efficiency.

+If you're searching for a word that appears in every entry of your blog, you really don't need to search for it, do you?
+Even if you do, you can't.
+MySQL won't return any results for a word on the stopword list, and there is no known workaround.

 ### Archives